microsoft/playwright/docs/api.md

     - `username` <[string]>
     - `password` <[string]>
   - `colorScheme` <"light"|"dark"|"no-preference"> Emulates `'prefers-colors-scheme'` media feature, supported values are `'light'`, `'dark'`, `'no-preference'`.
 See [page.emulateMedia(options)](#pageemulatemediaoptions) for more details.
 Defaults to '`light`'.
+  - `artifactsPath` <[string]> Configures the folder for various artifacts like downloads, videos and traces.
+If not specified, temporary folder is created and is deleted when the browser is closed.
+  - `artifactsName` <[string]> Configures artifacts subfolder for this context, relative to the `artifactsPath` option.
+Must only contain characters from the `[a-zA-Z_0-9-]` set.
+If not specified, a unique name is generated.
   - `_videosPath` <[string]> **experimental** If specified, recorded videos are saved into this folder.
 Otherwise, temporary folder is created and is deleted when browser is closed.
   - `_recordVideos` <[boolean]> **experimental** Enables automatic video recording for new pages.
   - `_videoSize` <[Object]> **experimental** Specifies dimensions of the automatically recorded video.
 Can only be used if `_recordVideos` is true.
 If not specified the size will be equal to `viewport`.
 If `viewport` is not configured explicitly the video size defaults to 1280x720.
 Actual picture of the page will be scaled down if necessary to fit specified size.
     - `width` <[number]> Video frame width.
     - `height` <[number]> Video frame height.
+  - `recordTrace` <[boolean]> Enables trace recording to the `artifactsName` folder.
 - returns: <[Promise]<[BrowserContext]>> Promise that resolves to the persistent browser context instance.

 Launches browser that uses persistent storage located at `userDataDir` and returns the only context.
 Closing this context will automatically close the browser.